StochasticBiology/hypercube-hmm/README.md

 ------
 Synthetic and published data is in `Data`.
 The ovarian cancer dataset is from [13]; the tuberculosis dataset is from [14].

+_In R:_

-For cross-sectional observations, data should be provided as a single-column file where each row gives an independent snapshot observation of length L, for example
+Data is provided as a matrix via the required first argument "obs", where each row gives an independent snapshot observation of length L, for example

+`0011`<br>
+`0111`<br>
+`1101`

+For longitudinal data, a matrix with the same number of rows and columns can be provided describing the initial states for each observation via the argument "initialstates", for example

 `0001`<br>
 `0011`<br>
 `1001`

+_For the command line:_

+For cross-sectional observations, data should be provided as a single-column file where each row gives an independent snapshot observation of length L, for example

+`0011`<br>
+`0111`<br>
+`1101`

 For longitudinal observations, including those derived from estimated phylogenies, data should be provided as a two-column file where each row gives an independent transition observation between two states of length L, for example